Stem Cell Therapy for

 Common neurological deficiencies are seen in Degenerative Myelopathy in pets:

 - Difficulty rising and Jumping

 - Stumbling and Knuckling of the toes

 - urinary and fecal incontinence

-- In some cases, in late stages the front legs can be affected
+- In some cases, in the late stages, the front legs can be affected

 Degenerative Myelopathy should be suspected in any middle aged German shepherd with progressive weakness and loss of strength and coordination in the rear legs.
 Tests should be done in order to rule out other diseases like hip dysplasia, disc disease, cancer and other degenerative conditions who might exhibit similar clinical symptoms.

-Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #3: We now offer a DNA testing for degenerative myelopathy for both German shepherds as well as other breed.
-This DNA testing is an accurate, convenient, and affordable test to help breeders avoid producing dogs who has a high DM markers and at risk to their offspring.
+Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #3: We now offer DNA testing for degenerative myelopathy for both German shepherds as well as another breed.
+This DNA testing is an accurate, convenient, and affordable test to help breeders avoid producing dogs who have a high DM marker and at risk to their offspring.
 DDC Veterinary’s DNA test reveals one of the 3 possible genotypes for degenerative myelopathy:

 • CLEAR (those having 2 copies of the normal allele and appear to be normal).

 • CARRIER (those having 1 copy of the normal allele and 1 copy of the mutation and most appear to be normal).